-Survivor pension (social insurance): If the deceased had at least 20 years of contributions, the pension is 60% of the deceased's basic monthly pension amount (BPA); if 10 to 19 years of contributions, 50%; if less than 10 years of contributions, 40%.
+Survivor pension (social insurance): 60% of the deceased's basic monthly pension amount (BPA) is paid with at least 20 years of contributions; 50% with 10 to 19 years; 40% with less than 10 years.

-The BPA is 1.5 (decreasing by 0.015 a year from 2008 to 2027 until reaching 1.2 in 2028) times the sum of the average indexed national monthly wage in the 3 years immediately before the year in which the pension is first paid and the insured's average monthly wage over the insured's total contribution period.
+The BPA is 1.44 (decreasing by 0.015 a year until reaching 1.2 in 2028) times the sum of the average indexed national monthly wage in the three years immediately before the year in which the pension is first paid and the insured's average monthly wage over the insured's total contribution period.
 An increment is paid for years of coverage exceeding 20 years.

-Dependent's supplement: 147,230 won a year is paid per child or parent.
+Dependent's supplement: 157,540 won a year is paid per child or parent.